peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(main())
 ```
 If `main` issued `await foo()` rather than `create_task(foo())` the exception
 would propagate to `main`.
-Being untrapped, the scheduler and hence the script
+Being untrapped, the scheduler, and hence the script,
 would stop.

 #### Warning